-'Improbable Scottish game gets under the skin'
+Essential guide to new Scottish Premiership season

 There appears to be a protective force field around the game in this country.
 For all the challenges, the attendances are rising.

-In late June, the SPFL got the trumpet out to blast the news of record crowds in their competitions in the season just gone.
+In late June, the SPFL got the trumpet out to blast the news of record crowds in its competitions in the season just gone.

 The top line was that for the first time since these statistics began, five million people attended SPFL games in Scotland in 2022-23 - or 5,087,400 to be exact.
 Eleven of the 12 Premiership clubs saw increased crowds, St Mirren's numbers rising by 29.7%, Kilmarnock's by 30.1%.